 This farm is so beautiful, we made it our banner.

-The farm has been in the family for five generations, and the Laudenslagers’ decision to protect it for the future shows thoughtful foresight, as it is one of the few farms to be protected in the immediate area, and development pressure is beginning to be felt.
+The farm has been in the family for five generations, and the Laudenslagers’ decision to protect it for the future shows thoughtful foresight, as it is one of the few protected farms in the immediate area and development pressure is increasing.
 Wayne Township, near Halifax, currently has no zoning.
-The Manada Conservancy is very proud to have been able to facilitate the protection of this farm and the agriculture it supports.
+Manada Conservancy is very proud to have been able to facilitate the protection of this farm and the agriculture it supports.